Preparing for the School Year

 ON THE CALENDAR

-Green and Gold Day 2025: Wednesday, Aug.
-6
+Green and Gold Day: Wednesday, Aug.5

-Green and Gold Day is the new name for our Student Picture and Schedule Day.
+Green and Gold Day is the name for our Student Picture and Schedule Day.
 There is not set schedule, so students (and a parent, if desired) are able to do the following tasks at their own pace some time between 8:30 am and 3 pm.
 Students should enter the Commons doors (door #21, southeast corner of building) and plan to:

 • pick up their class schedule and walk the hallways to learn how to best get from class to class;